Library of Alexandria: Arabic sources on the Arab conquest

 In 642 AD, Alexandria was captured by an Arab army under the command of Amr ibn al-As.
-Several later Arabic sources describe the library's destruction by the order of Caliph Umar.
-The earliest was al-Qifti who described the story in a biographical dictionary History of Learned Men, written before 1248.
-Bar-Hebraeus, writing in the thirteenth century, quotes Umar as saying to Yaḥyā al-Naḥwī (John Philoponus): "If those books are in agreement with the Quran, we have no need of them; and if these are opposed to the Quran, destroy them."
-So, Ibn al Qifti recounts, the general ordered that the books be burned to fuel the fires that heated Alexandria's city baths.
+Several later Arabic sources describe the library's destruction by the order of Caliph Omar.
+The earliest was al-Qifti, who described the story in a biographical dictionary, History of Learned Men, written before 1248.
+Bar-Hebraeus, writing in the thirteenth century, quotes Umar as saying to (John Philoponus): "If those books are in agreement with the Quran, we have no need of them; and if these are opposed to the Quran, destroy them."
+So, Ibn al-Qifti recounts, the general ordered that the books be burned to fuel the fires heating Alexandria's city baths.
 It is said that they were enough to provide heating for six months.

 Later scholars, beginning with Father Eusèbe Renaudot in his 1713 translation of the History of the Patriarchs of Alexandria, are skeptical of these stories, given the amount of time that had passed before they were recorded and the political motivations of the various authors.
-Roy MacLeod, for example, points out that the story first appeared 500 years after the event, that John Philoponus was almost certainly dead by the time of the conquest of Egypt and that both the Great Library of Alexandria and the Mouseion were likely long gone by then.
+Roy MacLeod, for example, points out that the story first appeared 500 years after the event, that John Philoponus was almost certainly dead by the time of the conquest of Egypt, and that both the Great Library of Alexandria and the Mouseion were likely long gone by then.
 According to Diana Delia, "Omar's rejection of pagan and Christian wisdom may have been devised and exploited by conservative authorities as a moral exemplum for Muslims to follow in later, uncertain times, when the devotion of the faithful was once again tested by proximity to nonbelievers".
-The historian Bernard Lewis suggests the myth came into existence during the reign of Saladin in order to justify the Sunni Ayyubids' breaking up of the Shia Fatimid collections and library at public auction.
+The historian Bernard Lewis suggests the myth came into existence during the reign of Saladin in order to justify the Sunni Ayyubid dynasty's breaking up of the Shia Fatimid Caliphate's collections and library at public auction.